 - PINE is part of the PIN and initiates service discovery with PEMC.

-- PEMC provides the details of the PIN Service and the PINE end point and application end point information.
+- PEMC provides the details of the PIN Service (e.g. service type) and the PINE end point and application end point information.

 b) Among available PINs, the Application client can select a PIN and initiate service switch procedure.